underscorefunk/build-apps-with-rust/src/architecture/passing_data_around.md.md

 ```

 An important thing to be aware of is that contexts are not signals.
-They are values
+They are values.
+They are not inherently reactive.
+Reactivity requires that a value that can be recalculated.
+A context is just a view into our reactive system, i.e. the scope.

 ## Passing reactive data using context